Skip to main content

 photo of the Cabot trail taken through long grass

-If you’re coming from Cape Breton or Newfoundland via the ferry, you’ll find your way to here via the toll free Canso Causeway that connects the island of Cape Breton to mainland Nova Scotia.
+If you’re coming from Cape Breton or Newfoundland via the ferry, you’ll find your way here via the toll-free Canso Causeway that connects the island of Cape Breton to mainland Nova Scotia.